paulstephane/UPL_Accessory/README.md

 ## Objective

-The **UPL96ETL** by ECDesigns is a music player that provides high fidelity and works only with WAV files stored on USB Keys:
+The **UPL96ETL** by ECDesigns is an audio source that reads music files stored on USB keys and provides high fidelity:

 https://www.ecdesigns.nl/en/blog/upl96etl

-This simple program is designed to assist in copying your music files to USB keys in a format compatible with the use of the UPL96ETL.
-It is written with Livecode community edition.
-The source files are provided here so that the program can be customized if required.
+The program available in this repository is designed to assist in copying your music files to USB keys in a format compatible with the use of the UPL96ETL.
+It is written with Livecode community edition, and the source files are available here so that features can be added if required.
 It has only been tested on Windows.

 It requires installing Kid3 and dBpoweramp Music Converter: